phamquochung279/Got-It-Ops-Team-Data-Analysis-Exercise/README.md

 We are tasked with investigating the reasons behind an unexpected increase of low ratings (from 4% to 10%) from PhotoStudy users during Week 4 of October 2022 (see Problem Statement sheet in Dataset.xlsx file for more details). <br />

-Disclaimer: This analysis is based on a fictional scenario and conducted with a dummy dataset, both provided by Got It Ops team themselves. <br />
+***Disclaimer: This analysis is based on a fictional scenario and conducted with a dummy dataset, both provided by Got It Ops team themselves.*** <br />

 ## Tools Used

 ![Microsoft Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white) <br />
-- Utilized pivot tables to categorize expert rankings and ratings for later chart creations <br />
+- Utilized PivotTables to categorize expert rankings and ratings for later chart creations <br />
 - Applied functions, i.e., SUMIF, COUNIF, VLOOKUP, etc., to complile data into a Master Data Sheet <br />
 - Created bar charts, scatter charts, pie charts to identify trends & abnormalities in the dataset <br />
 - Conducted correlation analysis with CORREL function and trendline equations on scatter charts <br />